MrAAGO/Exchange-Server-2019/README.md

 <section id="distribution">
       <h2>Create Distribution Group in Exchange 2019</h2>

+A distribution group, also known as a distribution list, is a feature in Exchange Server that allows you to send an email to a group of people without having to add each recipient individually.

+Distribution groups are used to create email addresses that represent a group of people, such as a department, project team, or group of external partners.
+Once the distribution group is created, you can add members to it, and then use the group's email address to send emails to all members of the group at once

+**There are two types of Distribution groups**

+Distribution Group: This group is used for sending emails to the group members and it doesn't have a mailbox.
+Mail-Enabled Distribution Group: This group is used for sending emails to the group members and it also has a mailbox.

 To create a distribution group in Exchange 2019 using PowerShell, you can use the New-DistributionGroup cmdlet.
 Here are the steps: